adjectiven0un/adjectils/README.md

 # adjectils

-Utilities website for Hypixel SkyBlock featuring calculators, timers and more
+Utilities website for Hypixel
+featuring calculators, timers, API readers and more